-MRST is provided as a self-contained archive file (a Unix-style TAR file compressed with GZip).
-The archive can be extracted from within MATLAB using the untar function.
+MRST is provided as a self-contained archive file: either as a Unix-style TAR file compressed with GZip (.tar.gz) or as a ZIP archive (.zip).
+The archive can be extracted from within MATLAB using the untar or unzip functions.
 The MRST developers recommend extracting the archive to a subdirectory of your user's home directory.
 Using untar, this would be a command like

 On Linux/Mac OS,

 or on Windows,

 Assuming that the files were extracted to the home directory.
 The startup.m file must then be run to activate MRST,

 Alternatively, if do not want to navigate to the MRST root directory, for instance in an automated script, you can call startup directly

 To verify that MRST is active, you can run a simple example, for example by writing 'flowSolverTutorial1' (the example is named 'gravityColumn' for versions prior to MRST 2016a).
 A simple gravity pressure problem should be solved and plotted.

 We also have a Jolt tutorial that goes through the process of getting MRST up and running: